kilasuelika/backtradercpp/ReadMe-template.md

 2. Link to `OpenMP` for accelerating.

 3. If some asset prices are missing in middle, then portfolio value will be the last availiable one.
-However in `Position.csv` of log file (after set_log_dir), there will be a `State` column to indicate whether data is availiable.
+In `Position.csv` of log file (after `set_log_dir()`), there will be a `State` column to indicate whether data is availiable.

 4. Different data may have different time span, the library will align data automatically for you.